Permaculture Designers Manual

 Some mineral elements also reach plants via urine, but foliar sprays are more rapid-acting and effective.

-Fine rock dusts of a specific rock suited to local needs are often cheaply available from quarries or gravel pits.
+Fine rock dust of a specific rock suited to local needs are often cheaply available from quarries or gravel pits.

 Super-acid phosphate added to compost, or to plants used in compost, may be necessary under such conditions.